GUIDE 2025

 Do not give feedback when:

-2. Limited Information: You do not have a full understanding of the situation.
+2. Limited Information: You do not have a complete understanding of the situation.

 3. Circle of Influence: The problem is out of the recipient’s control.